Kronstadt rebellion: Petropavlovsk resolution

 Although the rebels did not expect a military confrontation with the government, tensions in Kronstadt grew after the arrest and disappearance of a delegation sent by the naval base to Petrograd to investigate the situation of strikes and protests in the city.
 Some of the base's communists began to arm themselves while others abandoned it.

-On March 2, the delegates of warships, military units, and unions met to prepare for reelection of the local soviet.
+On 2 March, the delegates of warships, military units, and unions met to prepare for reelection of the local soviet.
 About 300 delegates joined in to renew the soviet as decided at the previous day's assembly.
 The leading Bolshevik representatives tried to dissuade the delegates through threats, but were unsuccessful.
 Three of them, the president of the local soviet and the commissars of the Kuzmin fleet and the Kronstadt platoon, were arrested by the rebels.
 The break with the government came about as a rumor spread through the assembly that the government planned to crack down on the assembly and send government troops to the naval base.
 Immediately a Provisional Revolutionary Committee (PRC) was elected, formed by the five members of the collegiate presidency of the assembly, to manage the island until the election of a new local soviet.
 The committee enlarged to 15 members two days later.
-The assembly of delegates became the island's parliament, and met twice on March 4 and 11.
+The assembly of delegates became the island's parliament, and met twice on 4 and 11 March.

 Part of the Kronstadt Bolsheviks hastily left the island.
 A group of them, led by the fortress commissioner, tried to crush the revolt but, lacking support, eventually ran away.
-During the early hours of March 2, the town, fleet boats and island fortifications were already in the hands of the PRC, which met with no resistance.
+During the early hours of 2 March, the town, fleet boats and island fortifications were already in the hands of the PRC, which met with no resistance.
 The rebels arrested 326 Bolsheviks, about a fifth of the local communists, the rest of whom were left free.
 In contrast, the Bolshevik authorities executed forty-five sailors in Oranienbaum and took relatives of the rebels hostage.
 None of the rebel-held Bolsheviks suffered abuse, torture or executions.
 The prisoners received the same rations as the rest of the islanders and lost only their boots and shelters, which were handed over to the soldiers on duty at the fortifications.